openjdk/jmc/docs/devguide/README.md

 If you have the spotbugs plug-in installed, you should also import the spotbugs excludes (`configuration/spotbugs/spotbugs-exclude.xml`).
 There is also a common dictionary (`configuration/ide/eclipse/dictionary/dictionary.txt`) and templates (`configuration/ide/eclipse/templates/JMC templates.xml`) which you may find useful.

 For dynamic working sets, see http://hirt.se/blog/?p=1149.

+For testing: Run all tests as "JUnit Plugin-In Test" tests in eclipse and use the scripts in the `scripts` folder for running the tests.
+Run the class `org.openjdk.jmc.rjmx.test.testutil.JVMKeepAlive` with the VM arguments `-Dcom.sun.management.jmxremote.port=7091 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false` alongside.